-In Tuscany, tortelli (locally called tordelli) traditionally have a ricotta and swiss chard filling or are filled with a meat ragu containing swiss chard.
+In Tuscany, tortelli (locally called tordelli) traditionally have a ricotta and swiss chard filling or are filled with a meat ragu containing Swiss chard.
 With both fillings the pasta is served with a Tuscan meat ragu.
-However, there are also a number of ways to serve the same ingredients with other pasta.
+However, there are also other ways to serve the same ingredients with different pasta.

 Lasagne tordellate and other versions.

 In Tuscany, the most well-known of this method of serving filling as a condiment is lasagne tordellate or stordellate.
-That recipe, traditional in the Massa and Carrara province, is made small thick usually homemade lasagne squares.
-The lasagne squares are dressed with the Swiss chard and ragu mix which would normally go inside tordelli.
+That recipe, traditional in the Massa and Carrara province, is made with small thick usually homemade lasagne squares.
+The lasagne squares are dressed with a Swiss chard and ragu mix.
+This would normally be the filling inside tordelli.
 In Massa, they even hold a lasagne intordellate feast every year in July.

-In other versions of this Tuscan pasta tordellata recipe the filling and ragu aren’t mixed together and this is the recipe I made and have posted here.
+In other versions of this Tuscan pasta tordellata recipe, the filling and ragu aren’t mixed together and this is the recipe I made and have shared with you here.
 Obviously, the ‘filling’ in this version isn’t made with ragu but with ricotta and Swiss chard flavoured with nutmeg, as is traditional in the Maremma area of Tuscany.
 Some people also use spinach instead of chard.

-The ragu I made for this Tuscan pasta tordellata recipe is similar to the typical ragu from Tuscany but without sausage, mostly because I forgot to buy some!
-You can, of course, add sausage meat to make the ragu more authentic.
-However, your own ragu or meat sauce would be just as delicious.
+The ragu I made for this Tuscan pasta tordellata recipe is a typical ragu from Tuscany.
+Tuscan ragu is with ground pork, beef and sausage meat.
+You can, of course, make it without the sausage if you prefer.
+Or, use your own ragu or Bolognese.
+It would be just as delicious.
 For vegetarians, a tomato or tomato and other veggie sauce is a delicious alternative.